 Also, keep an eye on the current battle for the smartphone camera.
 It’s an example of the development happening across platforms.
 The company that proves more successful, might become your students’ new favorite platform.

 Don’t forget to be funny.
-Sharing a humorous meme College Social Media 3is one of the easiest ways to get interactions or shares.
+Sharing a humorous meme is one of the easiest ways to get interactions or shares.
 Laughing is also a great stress release for students.
 Laughter soothes tension, and it can leave you feeling good and relaxed.
-Those positive emotions can then be associated with following your page.
+Those positive emotions can then be associated with following your page. - Student ambassadors

 Stocking new merchandise?
 Snap a picture and give people a sneak peek of what’s to come.
 Setting up for an event or having an employee meeting?
 Take a picture.
 As uninteresting as these events may seem to you, people love to know what happens behind the scenes.
 This insider knowledge can build excitement and inspire an active interest in your store.
 It also reminds people that the college store isn’t just a business; there are real people there.